Join Us to End Clothing Insecurity

 The End to Clothing Insecurity Starts Here.

-With supporters across the United States, Cradles to Crayons works to fight Children’s Clothing Insecurity directly in Chicagoland, Greater Philadelphia, Massachusetts, NYC, and online through Giving Factory Direct.
+With supporters across the United States, Cradles to Crayons works to fight Children’s Clothing Insecurity directly in Chicagoland, Greater Philadelphia, Massachusetts, NYC, the San Francisco Bay Area, and online through Giving Factory Direct.
 We focus nationally on raising awareness of this urgent crisis and advocate for further-reaching and sustainable solutions to address the need.
 In 20 years, we have supplied more than three million packages of basic essentials like clothing, shoes, diapers, and school supplies to children who don’t have access to these critical resources.

 The need is urgent.